For Authors|For Editors|For Reviewers

 Patients have a right to privacy that should not be violated without informed consent.
 Identifying information, including names, initials, date of birth or hospital numbers, images or statements should not be included in a manuscript unless the information is essential for scientific purposes and the patient (or parent or guardian) has provided written informed consent for publication.
 A statement must be included in the manuscript declaring that the patient, or parent, guardian or next of kin (in case of deceased patients) provided written informed consent for the publication of any associated data and accompanying images.
 The consent form that will be treated confidentially must be made available to the Editor if requested.

 For case reports or other studies in which case details, personal information or images are included that may enable an individual to be identified, the individual or a parent, guardian or next of kin must consent to its publication, and this consent should be declared in the manuscript.
-Authors should disclose to patients that personally identifiable material would be available via the Internet under the Creative Commons Attribution License 4.0 as well as in print after publication.
+Authors should disclose to patients that personally identifiable material would be available via the Internet under the Creative Commons Attribution License 4.0 after publication.

 For datasets containing clinical data, authors have an ethical and legal responsibility to respect participants’ rights to privacy and to protect their identity.
 Ideally, authors should gain informed consent for publication of the dataset obtained from participants at the point of recruitment to the trial.
 If this is not possible, authors must demonstrate that publication of such data does not compromise anonymity or confidentiality or breach local data protection laws, for the dataset to be considered for publication.
 Authors must consider whether the dataset contains any direct or indirect identifiers and consult their local ethics committee or other appropriate body before submission if there is any possibility that participants will not be fully anonymous.
 Authors must state in their manuscript on submission whether informed consent was obtained for publication of patient data.